Congratulations on choosing WordPress for your new website.

-Here’s the key things you should do with your new WordPress blog now that you have WordPress installed.
+Here are the key things you should do with your new WordPress blog now that you have WordPress installed.

 Choose Your Theme

 Install Important Plugins on Your New WordPress Blog

 This could vary depending on your niche.
-You can always install other plugins after you get started and see what you will need.
+You can always install other plugins after you start and see what you need.

 Here’s my list of a few of my favorites:

 Create Your Basic Pages

-If you have a magazine style theme, set up a Blog page, so that people can read all of your posts, even if they are not featured on your home page.
+If you have a magazine-style theme, set up a Blog page so that people can read all of your posts, even if they are not featured on your home page.

 Some other pages that are good to consider creating are: